thirukkural2022/obedparla.com/drafts/mentals-models-react.md

 Models I use with React every day that help me to solve, explain and debug even the hardest of problems.

+Something important I've learned is that having a _mostly_ correct overall picture is enough to be great at what you do.
+Trying to learn the ins and outs of a system can lead you into a rabbit hole without offering much return of investment on your time.
+Instead focus on understanding just enough to _correctly_ solve a problem, and then subsequently polish that knowledge.

+I think the best example of this is when I started learning React.
+First I was overwhelmed by how many things I supposedly had to learn: Webpack, Babel, React, Redux.
+Back then every single React guide had Redux slapped on its title as well.
+I was lucky to learn only React, and I was working with React profesionally for over a year before ever having to touch anything close to Redux.
+To this day I don't really know Redux and I don't need to.
+I have a close-enough mental model of how it works that I can jump into a project with Redux and be effective at it.
+If I had to implement it in my team's app for some reason, then I should improve my mental models, but until then, why bother?
+I rather learn X State or something.

 ## It's functions all the way down

-There's a story about an astronomer, that after a lecture was told by an elderly lady that he had it all wrong, that the world actually rested on top of a tortoise.
-When the astronomer cleverly replied "and what supports the tortoise?" she lady replied: "it's turtles all the way down!"
+There once was a famous astronomer, one day after giving one of his lectures, an elderly lady told him that he had it all wrong, that the world actually rested on top of a tortoise.
+When the astronomer cleverly replied "and what supports the tortoise?" she replied: "very clever, but it's obviously turtles all the way down!"

 React is functions all the way down!
 Every component is a function, that calls more functions, that can in turn ... well ... call more functions!
 And props are